 Following the Joint Venture Transaction, we now report transactions with Comcast, our new parent, and its affiliates as related party transactions.
-The table below presents amounts due to and due from Comcast and its affiliates, as of June 30, 2011.
+The table below presents amounts due to and due from Comcast and its affiliates, as of September 30, 2011.

-Suc cessor
+Successor

-(in millions) June 30, 2011
+(in millions) Septemb er 30, 2011

 Amounts due from Comcast and affiliates

-Receivables, net \$ 200
+Receivables, net \$ 202

 Amounts due to Comcast and affiliates

-Accounts payable and accrued liabilities \$ 174
+Accounts payable and accrued liabilities \$ 162

+Related party borrowings \$ 251

 Receivables, net primarily consists of subscriber fees owed by Comcast to us.
 Accounts payable and accrued liabilities primarily consists of transaction-related costs owed to Comcast, as well as amounts owed related to the participation of our employees in Comcast benefit plans.
+Related party borrowings consist of the \$250 million one-year subordinated note payable to Comcast and related accrued interest.